 • Asics impact guidance systems.

-• The Flat Route: The Gel-Kayano 28 did incredibly well on the flat route, both jogging and walking, inside and outside.
+• The Flat Route: The Gel-Kayano 28 does incredibly well on flat routes, both jogging and walking, inside and outside.
 Comfort-wise, we would rate this the most comfortable shoe for this route.

-• Off-Roading: The Gel-Kayano 28 performed well when off-roading.
-However, the back of the shoe began to dig into the heel when climbing the steepest hill at a jogging pace.
-This went away quickly.
+• Off-Roading: The Gel-Kayano 28 performs well when off-roading.
+However, the back of the shoe may begin to dig into the heel when climbing steeper hills at a jogging pace.

 Advantages